Restore-VESQLDatabase

 For restore to another location.

-Specifies a name of a Microsoft SQL target server.
+Specifies DNS name or IP address of a Microsoft SQL target server.
 The cmdlet will restore a Microsoft SQL database to the specified target server.

 String